 Kjeragbolten Rock is not a place for solitude

 While I was directing the lost hikers from a distance, someone might have thought that I engaged in the most altruistic behaviors of all.
 The truth is it was quite the opposite.
-With a constant flow of incoming hikers, I knew that the longer they hike, the longer it will take them to leave the place.
-So in a fantasized scenario of mine, if I’d help them to reach the boulder sooner, they would also leave sooner.
-And I would have it all for myself!
+With a constant flow of incoming hikers, I knew that the longer they hiked, the longer it would take them to leave the place.
+So in a fantasized scenario of mine, if I’d help them reach the boulder sooner, they would also leave sooner.
+And I would have it all for myself.

 I also dislike hiking in the crowds, especially if they consist of loud-music-playing Chinese and overtly enthusiastic Ukrainians flagging Kjeragbolten up with their real national flag as if they were conquering the Moon.

 But my efforts were futile.
 With all my “helpful” guiding through the mountain, the flow of visitors wouldn’t slow down.
 In four hours of my guard, there was no moment of rest for the poor Kjerag boulder.

 “Don’t be sad!”, a fox whispered in my ear.
 It suddenly appeared out of nowhere and, by looking at my weeping prince-face, it told me a secret: “It is the time you have wasted for your rose that makes your rose so important.“

 Then Saint-Exupéry whispered my line: “Well, I must endure the presence of a few caterpillars if I wish to become acquainted with the butterflies.“